 Southern Laos has many waterfalls and how cool that you can zipline at some of them?! #VisitLaos #MekongMoments

-Posted by Once Upon A Journey – Travel Blog on Tuesday, December 11, 2018
+Posted by Once Upon A Journey on Tuesday, 11 December 2018

 Coffee and tea Plantations